 Minerals are inorganic substances that are essential for various bodily functions, including bone health, nerve function, and fluid balance.
 They are divided into two categories: macrominerals and trace minerals.

 Macrominerals, which include calcium, phosphorus, magnesium, sodium, potassium, chloride, and sulfur, are needed in larger quantities.
 Calcium is essential for bone health, muscle function, and nerve function.
 Phosphorus is important for bone health, energy production, and cell growth.
 Magnesium is involved in over 300 enzymatic reactions and is essential for muscle function, nerve function, and blood sugar control.
 Sodium, potassium, and chloride are electrolytes that help regulate fluid balance and nerve function.
 Trace minerals, which include iron, zinc, copper, manganese, iodine, selenium, and fluoride, are needed in smaller amounts but are equally important.
-Iron is essential for oxygen transport.
+Also, iron is essential for oxygen transport.
 Zinc is important for immune function, wound healing, and cell growth.
 Iodine is necessary for thyroid hormone production.

 A deficiency in any of these minerals can lead to a range of health problems.
-For example, an iron deficiency can lead to anemia, while an iodine deficiency can lead to thyroid problems.
+But for example, an iron deficiency can lead to anemia, while an iodine deficiency can lead to thyroid problems.
 Eating a varied and balanced diet that includes plenty of fruits, vegetables, whole grains, and lean protein is the best way to ensure you are getting enough of all the essential minerals.

 Water